bullno1/buxn/doc/chess.md

 @test-print ( one two* -- )
     show-stack
-    JMP2r
+    JMP2r ( yes, there is also an error here )
 ```

 The message will still be printed, however, it is attached to the `DEO` opcode at the macro definition site instead of the `show-stack` application site.
-Internally, a macro is a sequence of token, spliced into the token stream at the application site while still retaining the original location at the definition site.
+Internally, a macro is a sequence of tokens, spliced into the token stream at the application site while still retaining the original location at the definition site.
 This helps tools such as the debugger to be able to step through a macro's body just like with a function.
 However, the unintended effect is that location info can be unintuitive.